17 Beautiful Picnic Spots in the Blue Mountains

 Location: – open Google map location

-FAQ about planning a Blue Mountains Picnic
+FAQ for planning a Blue Mountains Picnic

 Have we missed anything?
 Check out these FAQs, and if you don’t find what you need, head over to our Facebook group, we will do our best to answer you.

 There sure are.
 You don’t need to drive to the top of the mountain to find the perfect spot to spread out your picnic blanket.
+Try Glenbrook Park which has electric bbqs or Wilson Park in Lawson where you will find walking tracks to Dante’s Glen, Fairy Falls, and Empire Falls that you can enjoy after lunch.

 Looking to propose in the mountains?
 Want a calm spot away from the crowds?
 Check out the secret spots we included above, particularly Peckman’s Plateau, Narrow Neck trail and the site near Queen Victoria Sanitorium.